Indiana's Brand Of Medicaid Drops 25,000 People For Failure To Pay Premiums

 In addition to those who were removed from Healthy Indiana for failure to keep up with payments, another 46,000 adults who signed up for Medicaid during 2016 and 2017 weren't accepted because they did not pay their initial premium, the state reports.

-These premium payments go into special health savings accounts, for enrollees to cover some medical expenses.
+These premium payments go into special health savings accounts for enrollees to cover some medical expenses.
 Monthly contributions, based on income, range from $1 to $27.
 About half of current enrollees pay $1.

 Thomas says one of the biggest benefits of the state's Medicaid expansion had nothing to do with new requirements of beneficiaries.
 Rather, the state's decision to increase pay to doctors to the same rates that Medicare offers has resulted in many more specialists to treat Medicaid recipients, and reduced access problems.